procedure1/Intro-Skip/README.md

 - Can be toggled in `UserData/IntroSkip.json`, as well as on modifiers menu in mods section.
 #### Changelog 4.0.0
 - Complete Internal Plugin Rewrite
+- Moved Settings from Gameplay tab to Settings Tab

 #### Changelog 3.0.0
 - Rewrite to not be a giant mess